volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 The dataset can be obtained at: https://www.kaggle.com/boltzmannbrain/nab This is a timeseries dataset showing hourly temperature values for one year

-#### 6- Yahoo APPL Stock dataset (Time Series AAPL Dataset Folder) is analyzed with Pandas, Seaborn, and Matplot Libraries.
+#### 6- Yahoo APPL Stock dataset (Time Series Stock Dataset Folder) is analyzed with Pandas, Seaborn, and Matplot Libraries.
 FBProphet, ARIMA, and LSTM models (with Keras TF) are used to make predictions.
 The dataset can be obtained at: https://finance.yahoo.com/chart/AAPL/ This is a timeseries dataset showing daily stock value changes of APPLE.